hackclub/OnBoard/projects/traffic-logger/README.md

 # ESP32 WIFI TRAFFIC LOGGER

+**Important note**
+*I have not included a PNP file, nor a BOM because we have an assembler that we prefer to use here in Warsaw with our boards*

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
 We are making an ESP32 based WI-FI traffic logger (hence the name).
 The idea is that it is a (relativley) small device that recieves data from nearby wifi networks, and attaches GPS data to it, the stores it in a microSD card.
 We have also added USB-C capability for easy programming and direct data output.